 Greed is good, but we need to be greedy together.Daymond John

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 1 Episode 10.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
-Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.
+If you don’t see a business on this list, they were not actually on Shark Tank.
+Great sources you can always check are on Wikipedia and also ABC’s episode guide.

 List with all the appearances in season 1 episode 10: